 The O cedar microfiber mop uses salad-spinner technology with a foot pedal.
 The wetness of the mophead is customizable, depending on how hard you push the lever.
 Keeping the mop head only slightly damp allows you to use more pressure to pick up more stubborn grime without creating puddles.
 The floor dries faster, which leaves fewer streaks.

 To remove the mop head, stand on the edges of the mop head, lift the handle and the head comes off.

 The mop head is machine washable but does not tumble dry.

 To read how to clean high gloss tiles to a streak-free finish with this spin mop, read this post.

 - Steam mop

-I’ve used a few steam mops in my time and the only thing I can say is that you get what you pay for!
-The cheaper mops were often ineffective and not very user-friendly, but the Bissell 1940 and the Shark steam pocket are worth every penny.
+I’ve used a few steam mops in my time, and I can only say that you get what you pay for!
+The cheaper mops were often ineffective and not user-friendly, but the Bissell 1940 and the Shark steam pocket are worth every penny.
 They are invaluable over a large area of flooring.

 - Spray mop

 I was excited to use my first spray mop as I thought it would be great to get rid of the mop and bucket.
-However, I was soon disillusioned as I found it cumbersome to use, the problem I found when using these floor cleaning mops is that I could never spray the cleaner where I wanted it, and often ended up spattering the walls or furniture.
-I ditched this cleaner after using it for a few months as I didn’t think it was the best cleaner for tiled floors because of the mess and the bulkiness when I needed to store it.
+However, I was soon disillusioned as I found it cumbersome to use.
+When using these floor cleaning mops, I could never spray the cleaner where I wanted it and often spattered the walls or furniture.
+After using it for a few months, I ditched this cleaner as I didn’t think it was the best cleaner for tiled floors because of the mess and the bulkiness when I needed to store it.

 - Microfibre Mop